Christian Ehler: Political career

-Career on state politics
+Career in state politics

 Ehler was first elected into the State Parliament of Brandenburg in the 1999 state elections.
 A member of the CDU parliamentary group, he served as spokesperson on industry and technology policies.
 He was a member of the Committee on Economic Affairs and the Committee on European Affairs and Development Policies.
 In addition, he served as substitute member of the Committee on Budgetary and Financial Affairs.

 Member of the European Parliament, 2004–present

 Ehler has been a Member of the European Parliament since the 2004 European elections.
 A member of the European People's Party group, he first served on the Committee on Economic and Monetary Affairs (ECON) from 2005 until 2009 before joining the Committee on Industry, Research and Energy (ITRE) and the Subcommittee on Security and Defence (SEDE).
-He is currently one of the Parliament's rapporteurs on Horizon Europe, the EU research and innovation framework programme.
+In this capacity, he has been one of the Parliament's rapporteurs on Horizon Europe, the EU research and innovation framework programme, and the European Innovation Council.
 Since 2022, he has been chairing the parliament’s Panel for the Future of Science and Technology (STOA).

 In addition to his committee assignments, Ehler has served as member of the Parliament's delegations for relations with the countries of South Asia and the South Asia Association for Regional Cooperation (2004-2007), India (2007-2009) and the United States (since 2012).
 He also chairs the European Parliament Intergroup on Creative Industries.